BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

 ### `ini_setting` Resource Type

-This resource type allows to manipulate INI based configuration files on a per setting bases.
-Instead of modifying the whole configuration file it allows to manipulate concrete INI settings only.
+This resource type allows manipulating INI based configuration files on a per setting basis.
+Instead of modifying the whole configuration file it allows manipulating concrete INI settings only.

 Important attributes of `ini_setting`:
 * `ensure`: whether the setting should be `present` or `absent`